ggonnella/findconfig/README.md

 exception (boolean, default: False): raise an exception is the file is not found
                                      (default: return None and do not raise)

+verbose (boolean, default: False): print the path of the found configuration
+                                   file to the standard error
 ```